azsk/AzTS-docs/Control coverage/Feature/SQLServer.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to get the list of firewall rules in a SQL server:
+- REST API to get the list of firewall rules in a SQL server:
   /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Sql/servers/{serverName}/firewallRules?api-version=2014-04-01
   <br />
   **Properties:** [*]